ChabriGanesh/Screen-time-analysis/README.md

    print(df.head())
    print("\n📈 Summary Stats:")
    print(df.describe())
-8. Using 'matplotlib' library, create a bar graph for 'Average Screen Time By Age':
+7. Using 'matplotlib' library, create a bar graph for 'Average Screen Time By Age':
+   Hue: hue=age_group_mean.index
+   Explanation:
+   The hue here is set to the age group categories (e.g., age ranges like 8-10, 11-13, etc.), so each bar in the plot has a distinct color representing each age group.
+   This enhances visual separation of age groups, making it easier to compare average screen time across different age categories through color coding.
    ```
    plt.figure(figsize=(8,5))
    sns.barplot(